 These overall reflections of my recent A2Z experience leads me to think about a question that Dr. Tanya asked sometime back in February.

+Do you have a niche for your blog?
+If so tell us more about it.
 I think it would be visual storytelling – I called my blog Culture Shocks to focus on sharing my reactions to new cultural experiences.
 I wanted to undergo great periods of growth, and jarring experiences would help me stretch outside my own boundaries and meet new people.

 At the very least, it would attract those who relish in new adventures and seek novel experiences because variety is the spice in life.
 I figured I would have plenty of fresh content so long as I didn’t pigeon-hole myself as to how I conveyed these experiences to my audience.

 Have you ever thought of niche-ing down and why?
 Yes, plenty of times!
 I think it gives me great purpose to be intentional about the audience I would be writing for who is serious about reading your content.
 It would motivate me to write even when I may not always feel like it because I wouldn’t want to let them down.
 I actually found old blogs I wrote years ago before Culture Shocks: 2009 – Trash to Treasure Do-It-Yourself (DIY) projects 2012 – Exploration into World Literature 2012 – Confessions of a Parapsychologist Assistant At the time, I thought it was just easier having separate audiences for vastly different topics.
 I felt like if I could focus on a particular niche, then I might be more prolific.
 It’s difficult to write regularly for separate blogs and maintain different brand personas.
 Even while doing this challenge, I thought to myself, “Gee, wouldn’t it be easier to explore deeply about one topic rather than write from five categories?”

+If you chose just one as your niche, how much would you miss writing about the others?
 Too much!
 There’s times where I feel like a skimmer rather than a diver.
 Though I do wonder: If I chose a niche, perhaps I can tie those topics with something unrelated and find some point of commonality which can provide a new angle on an established topic.